Maia Sandu: Russia

+On 8 April 2026, Sandu promulgated a law withdrawing Moldova from the Commonwealth of Independent States.

 Personal life

 Sandu is unmarried and has no children, lives in an apartment in Chișinău, and used to own a Toyota RAV4 as means of transportation.
 She briefly considered adopting a child.
-In addition to her native Romanian, she is fluent in English, Spanish and Russian.
+In addition to her native Romanian, she is fluent in English and Russian.

 Sandu is a dual Moldovan and Romanian citizen.